fabioespinosa/cern-oauth2-sso-node-proxy/readme.md

 | `ENV`           | false    | The type of environment the proxy is running to.
 Set to `development` for extra console messages. |
 | `DEBUG`         | false    | Accepts a comma-separated list of node modules to enable debugging information for.
 Example value: `http,express:*` to enable debugging messages for `http` and `express`. |
 | `NODE_ENV`      | false    | Sets the mode for the `express` server.
 Set to `development` when developing. ` |

+More env vars (such as `NPM_RUN` which lets you specify the `npm run` command to run), specific to the NodeJs S2I image can be found [here](https://github.com/sclorg/s2i-nodejs-container/tree/master/14#readme).